 a) Provision for Performance Related Pay/Incentive:

-Short-term Provision has been recognised in the accounts towards Performance Related Pay/ incentive to employees on the basis of Management estimates as per company's rules in this regard which are based on the guidelines of the Department of Public Enterprises, Government of India.
+Short-term Provision has been recognised in the accounts towards Performance Related Pay/ incentive to employees on the basis of Management estimates and the guidelines of the Department of Public Enterprises, Government of India in this regard.

 (iii) Other Provisions: